-During the most recent week of the study (30 August to 5 September 2020), there is evidence of some variation in COVID-19 infection rates across the regions of England.
+During the most recent week of the study (13 to 19 September 2020), there is evidence of variation in COVID-19 infection rates across the regions of England: rates in the North West have risen particularly sharply in recent weeks.
+Increases are also evident in London, the North East, and Yorkshire and The Humber.
+Both West and East Midlands are also showing recent, if smaller, increases.
 This is based on statistical modelling of nose and throat swab test results.

-Figure 3: There is some variation in the infection rates across regions
+Figure 3: There is evidence of variation in the infection rates across regions

-Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs across regions, England, 2 September 2020 (reference point of the most recent week from modelling)
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs across regions, England, 16 September 2020 (reference point of the most recent week from modelling)

-Figure 3: There is some variation in the infection rates across regions
+Figure 3: There is evidence of variation in the infection rates across regions

-Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs across regions, England, 2 September 2020 (reference point of the most recent week from modelling)
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs across regions, England, 16 September 2020 (reference point of the most recent week from modelling)

-Source: Office for National Statistics - Coronavirus (COVID-19) Infection Survey
+Source: Office for National Statistics - COVID-19 Infection Survey